Xiang-Deng-DL/Xiang-Deng-DL.github.io/index.md

 # Bio

-This is [Xiang Deng][Xiang Deng].
-I obtained my PhD degree from [State University of New York at Binghamton][State University of New York at Binghamton] with advisor [Prof. Zhongfei Zhang][Prof. Zhongfei Zhang] in Dec 2022.
+This is [Xiang Deng][Xiang Deng], PhD degree from [State University of New York at Binghamton][State University of New York at Binghamton] with advisor [Prof. Zhongfei Zhang][Prof. Zhongfei Zhang].
 I aim to design simple but very effective deep learning approaches.
 Simplicity yet effectiveness is the best.
 My research interests are mainly on multi-models and embodied AI, efficient & effective learning, knowledge distillation & supervised learning, GANs & image processing (e.g., enhancement), and deep metric learning.
 Prior to joining SUNY-Binghamton, I obtained the Bachelor's and Master's degrees from [Shandong University][Shandong University] in 2015 and 2018, respectively.

 [Xiang Deng]: https://xiang-deng-dl.github.io/
 [MRL Lab]: http://cs.binghamton.edu/~forweb/home.html